My favorite hobby is crocheting doll clothes. Using what I've learned from reading existing patterns, I create my own designs for Barbie.

 I finally caved in and bought myself a Makies doll a few months ago (takes longer to reach the Philippines than in the US).
 What really appealed to me was its durability for a ball-joined doll (no strings!) and the fact that the doll can come with the wig unglued.

 This is my first attempt at making a wig, so if you have suggestions on how to make it better, feel free to leave a comment below.
-This hub is a free crochet pattern for making a 7" wig with fringe.
+This article is a free crochet pattern for making a 7" wig with fringe.
 The fringe is necessary in order to hide the wig cap.
 While most wigs use wefts to add hair, this tutorial is actually a no-sew pattern and can be done with just a crochet hook.

 - Size No. 1 Crochet Steel Hook